 Malapai rock permits are available for $25.00 for up to five tons and are good for 90 days.
-Permits can be obtained at the Coconino NF Supervisor's Office at 1824 S. Thompson St. in Flagstaff, Arizona (8 a.m. - 4 p.m.) or the Flagstaff Ranger Station on Hwy 89, Flagstaff, Arizona (8 a.m. - 4 p.m.).
-We have several designated areas for collection off I-17 and off Hwy 180.
-Maps are provided with the permit.
+We have designated areas for collection off I-17 and off Hwy 180.

 Red cinders (volcanic ash) permits are available for $21.00 for up to 35 yards and are good for 90 days.
-The cinder loading area is near Sheep Springs on the Flagstaff Ranger District.
-Purchase the permits at the at the Coconino NF Supervisor's Office at 1824 S. Thompson St. in Flagstaff, Arizona (8 a.m. - 4 p.m.) or the Flagstaff Ranger Station on Hwy 89, Flagstaff, Arizona (8 a.m. - 4 p.m.)
+The cinder collection area is near Sheep Springs on the Flagstaff Ranger District.

 Landscape red rock at $15 for 3 tons.
 Landscape river rock or sand is $15 for 7.5 tons.

 For more information on these personal use permits, call the Red Rock District Office at 928-203-7500.